Suffering in the Life of a Christian - Part 2

 The Scripture passages that we have considered in John 12, Romans 8, Mark 10, Luke 9, and Luke 14 all teach us about the principle of spiritual fruit bearing that will be at work in the life of every believer.
 These Scriptures reveal that we must, and we will, as God will bring to pass in each of our lives, endure a share in the sufferings of Christ, becoming in some measure as He was: a man of sorrows who was familiar with suffering and grief (Isaiah 53:3).
 This share in Christ’s sufferings is the necessary path that God has ordained for His people whereby we will bear spiritual fruit, and thereby share in the glory of His Beloved Son for eternity.

 For now, we will not like the fact that this principle is at work in our life.
 We might ask why does it have to be this way, and why can’t my life be filled with “good things”, things that bring happiness and gratification in this life?
-When we find ourselves asking these questions, we should realize that the reasons for the way God has ordered His creation are not always within man’s ability to comprehend.
+When we find ourselves asking these questions, we should realize that the reasons for the way that God has ordered His creation are not always within man’s ability to comprehend.
 When we find ourselves questioning God’s ways, let us call to mind once again Isaiah 55:8-9 where we learned that God’s ways and His thoughts are not like ours, but they are above the ways and thoughts of man.

 Paul also taught us about the ways of God when he exclaimed: “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and unfathomable His ways!”
 (Romans 11:33).
 God’s ways and His thoughts are beyond the understanding of man.
 We cannot understand why God our Father has ordained that we must share in Christ’s sufferings in order to share in His eternal glory.
 However, it has been revealed to us through the Scriptures that indeed God has willed it to be so, and that this process will be at work in the life of every believer.